aamir09/FTzard/README.md

 <img width="989" alt="image" src="https://github.com/aamir09/FTzard/assets/62461730/a8972306-0f86-4cbb-8a55-190a20c04ba0">
 <br>

+**Note: We are generating test data while the data preprocessing step and hence the Step4 proceeds with Step5.**

 Each step in the pipeline has two variants, 1) Produces Data Artifacts 2) No Data Artifacts.
 The former is the case in Step 1, 2, 2.1, 5 and 6.
 The latter case is displayed in Step 3, 4 and 7.
 The notebooks of the first case yields some data artifacts and they are tracked by dvc using git, hence an extra step is follows them which handles the dvc part.
 This notebook is named as `Git_Dvc.ipynb`.
 Apart from data these runs also yield mlflow run metadata including `run_name`, `base_run_name` and their corresponding `run_ids`.
 In addition to that, every notebook has mlflow logging and tracking service according the needs of the notebook.